Did you Know? List of Interesting Facts about Indians Arizona

 - Fact 9 - The Papago were hunter farmers who lived on the the U.S.-Mexico border.
 Their name means “desert people"

 - Fact 10 - The Pueblo lands extended from S Utah and S Colorado into Arizona, New Mexico, and adjacent territory in Mexico.
 The Pueblo became hostile and then revolted against the Spanish.
-Their resistance to the Spanish ended in a mass execution of Native Americans by CoronadoThe term pueblo is also used for the villages occupied by the Pueblo
+Their resistance to the Spanish ended in a mass execution of Indians by CoronadoThe term pueblo is also used for the villages occupied by the Pueblo

 - Fact 11 - The Navajo were formerly a nomadic tribe in brush shelters called hogans.
 The Navajo settled among the Pueblo and also assimilated with the Shoshone and the Yuma